Russia's comeback in Africa | DW | 23.10.2019

 Nigeria alone can uses some Russian help and know-how to resuscitate the Ajaokuta Steel Mill.
 The massive project in Kogi State, the largest of its kind in the country, was started in 1979 but mismanagement and neglect has ultimately left it comatose.

 Russia has carved a niche for itself in selling nuclear technology to developing nations.
-Zambia, Rwanda, Ethiopia, Egypt and Nigeria are among those in Africa in the market for Russian-build nuclear power plants.
+Zambia, Rwanda, Ethiopia, Egypt and Nigeria are among those in the market for Russian-built nuclear power plants.

 South Africa was forced to withdraw its promise to Moscow on that front over the exorbitant costs involved and reports of corruption.
-But Russia's only BRICS partner in Africa is reportedly keeping the option open however.
+But Russia's only BRICS partner in Africa is reportedly keeping the option open.

 Read more: BRICS wants to tap more into own potential

-On the eve of the forum Rwanda's cabinet approved the deal with Russia's state nuclear energy corporation Rosatom for the construction of a plant by 2024.
-After talks that involve deals with Russia, Russian diplomats generally express appreciation for Moscow's approach to the country and to Africa.
+On the eve of the forum, Rwanda's cabinet approved a deal with Russia's state nuclear energy corporation Rosatom for the construction of a plant by 2024.

 "Rwanda perceives Russia to be dealing with Rwanda on an equal basis and therefore it does not interfere in its internal affairs," says Christopher Kayumba, political analyst at the University of Rwanda.